 Hiroshima City is the capital of Hiroshima Prefecture and the largest city in the Chugoku Region, situated in the western part of the largest island (Honshu) in the archipelago.
-Hiroshima City consists of wards, or “Ku,” which are as varied as the people who live in them.
+Hiroshima City consists of wards, or “Ku,” which are as varied as those who live in them.
 Some are particularly popular with expats due to their available services and conveniences, such as easy access to international schools or common expat companies.
 The majority of people living in city areas in Japan use the closest station’s name to refer to their neighborhood.
 For example, those with an address in Naka-Ku in Hiroshima would say that they lived in Hondori or the closest station to their home.

-Minami-ku Osugacho, Danbara, Hijiyama, Shinonome, and the Fuchu areas are located behind the Mazda Zoom Zoom Stadium and are popular residential areas for expats.
+Minami-Ku Osugacho, Danbara, Hijiyama, Shinonome, and the Fuchu areas are located behind the Mazda Zoom Zoom Stadium and are popular residential areas for expats.
 American wholesale retailer Costco recently opened next to the baseball stadium.
 Danbara is home to the Hiroshima University Hospital, which is highly recommended for any medical care.
 In the Shinonome area, there is a fashionable drive-through Starbucks coffee shop.
 Hijiyama Park offers pleasant walks, views, playgrounds, and it is perfect for picnicking.
 The park includes a beautiful Modern Art Museum.
 There are many interesting boutique shops, hair salons, and eateries in Minami-Ku.
 The Ujina Ferry Port is close by, offering great dining and shopping options.
 Minami-Ku is between the city center, Route 2 (the main public road to Kure or Miyajima), and Hiroshima Station.
 Transportation: Streetcar, Bus Highlights: Near Hiroshima station, excellent dining and shopping options Sightseeing: Hijiyama Park and Museum, Baseball Stadium, Mazda Museum, Mt.
 Ogonzan, Ujina Port & Cruise Liner Port.

-A popular area lies along Coindori, which meaning “Coin street,” named after the mint, which is open each Spring so the public can enjoy the magnificent cherry blossoms at the facility.
+A popular area lies along Coindori, meaning “Coin street,” named after the mint, which is open each Spring so the public can enjoy the magnificent cherry blossoms at the facility.
 Itsukaichi does offer the convenience of rail, streetcar, bus, and expressway access.
 There are many decent restaurants, cafes, and specialty shops.
 Hillside residences offer great views but lack nearby shops or conveniences.
 Transportation: JR Line, Bus, Streetcar.
-Highlights: Hiking, Onmaku Sushi, Skateboard and MTB park, Honyu hot spring, Botanical Gardens, the Coin-dori area.
+Highlights: Hiking, Onmaku Sushi, Skateboard and MTB park, Honyu hot spring, Botanical Gardens, the Coin-Dori area.

 If you love exploring the mountains and countryside near Hiroshima and want to frequent Miyajima, then living in Hatsukaichi may suit you.
 Unfortunately, public transportation options are poor, and commuting by car is often on slow roads.
 It would be difficult to commute into town from this area each day, but there is access to the expressway onramp.
 This area is excellent for sightseeing and is not far from the neighboring Iwakuni’s Kintaikyo Bridge.
-Transportation: JR Line, Bus, Streetcar Highlights: Miyajima, Imose-no-taki Falls, Arcadia Village hot spring, Megahira Ski Lodge and hot spring, Yuki hot spring, Mt.
+Transportation: JR Line, Bus, Streetcar Highlights: Miyajima, Imose-no-Taki Falls, Arcadia Village hot spring, Megahira Ski Lodge and hot spring, Yuki hot spring, Mt.
 Gokurakujiyama and the Chichiyasu Dairy Farm and Water Park (in summer)

 It is near the airport and not far from Takehara, Mihara, Onomichi, and Fukuyama.
-It takes about 45 minutes to drive the 40km (25 miles) to Hiroshima City on the expressway, and over an hour on local roads.
+It takes about 45 minutes to drive the 40km (25 miles) to Hiroshima City on the expressway and over an hour on local roads.
 The main town of Saijo is well known for its sake breweries and signature red tile-roofed houses next to lush green rice fields.
-Saijo has a population just over 127,000, which has been increasing since industry in this area began gaining momentum.
-There is a fair amount of English speakers around thanks to the influx of international students at the local universities.
+Saijo has a population of just over 127,000, increasing since industry in this area began gaining momentum.
+There is a fair amount of English speakers around, thanks to the influx of international students at the local universities.
 Traditionally, Saijo has retained its place as one of Japan’s top sake brewing regions for hundreds of years and consistently does very well in national tasting competitions.
 Every October, the town fills with up to 200,000 visitors enjoying the annual sake festival.
 This is a fun and lively time to enjoy great sake and all the tradition surrounding it.
 Transportation: JR Line, Bus, Shinkansen Highlights: Sake festival, hot springs, parks, temples, historical sights, sake breweries, nearby fruit picking, and Tom’s Dairy Farm

 Higashi-Hiroshima and Saijo Areas

 If you are comfortable living in the countryside and won’t often need to commute to the city center, then Higashi-Hiroshima is a beautiful area that will suit your needs.
 There is an abundance of parks, temples, orchards, hiking trails, waterfalls, hot springs, and other natural sights to enjoy.
 It is near the airport and not far from Takehara, Mihara, Onomichi, and Fukuyama.
-It takes about 45 minutes to drive the 40km (25 miles) to Hiroshima City on the expressway, and over an hour on local roads.
+It takes about 45 minutes to drive the 40km (25 miles) to Hiroshima City on the expressway and over an hour on local roads.
 The main town of Saijo is well known for its sake breweries and signature red tile-roofed houses next to lush green rice fields.
-Saijo has a population of just over 127,000, which has been increasing since industry in this area began gaining momentum.
-There is a fair amount of English speakers around thanks to the influx of international students at the local universities.
+Saijo has a population of just over 127,000, increasing since industry in this area began gaining momentum.
+There is a fair amount of English speakers around, thanks to the influx of international students at the local universities.
 Traditionally, Saijo has retained its place as one of Japan’s top sake brewing regions for hundreds of years and consistently does very well in national tasting competitions.
 Every October, the town fills with up to 200,000 visitors enjoying the annual sake festival.
 This is a fun and lively time to enjoy great sake and all the tradition surrounding it.
 Transportation: JR Line, Bus, Shinkansen Highlights: Sake festival, hot springs, parks, temples, historical sights, sake breweries, nearby fruit picking, and Tom’s Dairy Farm